tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-migration-odaa.md

 ms.date: 10/03/2024
 ---

-# Migrate Oracle workloads to Azure VMs
+# Migrate Oracle workloads to Oracle Database@Azure

 This article shows how to move your Oracle workload from your on-premises environment to the [Oracle Database@Azure](/azure/oracle/oracle-db/database-overview).
 A proven discovery, design, and deployment approach are recommended for the overall migration strategy, followed by data migration, and cut over.